 After examining me, my gynecologist gently said, “Pam, I’m afraid you need to have a hysterectomy.
-I don’t want to let you keep bleeding like this and ending up with an emergency situation.”
+I don’t want to let you keep bleeding like this and end up in an emergency situation.”
 I choked back the tears and replied, “Is there any way I could be on a different floor so I don’t have to see the new babies?”
 Dr. Sally said, “No, because the nurses on the other floors aren’t familiar with the postoperative care of gynecology patients.
 But I will make sure you have a private room as far away from the nursery as possible so you don’t hear the babies cry.
 The surgical staff will call you with the date.”

 Upon arriving home, the tears flowed as I poured out my heart to God.
 I know that I am too old to have a baby at the age of 46, nor would I have the energy to run after a toddler, but I grieve for all the children I never had.
 My pastor has been preaching an excellent series of messages on how to handle trials, so this is my opportunity to learn all I can from this difficult exercise.
 He said to start by thanking God for the trial.
 I recited the familiar verse, “In everything give thanks, for this is the will of God in Christ Jesus concerning you.”
 I Thessalonians 5:18 God brought another verse to mind.
 “For My thoughts are not your thoughts, neither are your ways my ways, saith the Lord.
 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”
 Isaiah 55:8-9 (KJV)